Smart meter billing issues with solar panels: what UK homeowners need to know

 5 min read

-Elderly woman checking her home smart meter display on a wooden desk, with personal photos and decorations in the background.
+Elderly woman checking her home smart meter display, surrounded by personal photos and decorations.

 So you’ve had your solar panels installed, everything’s working great, your battery is storing the sun’s energy like a champ—and you’re seeing some solid generation stats from your solar app.
 Fantastic!